Richard 'Ricky' Armendariz American, b. 1969

 Further images

-Being raised on the U.S.-Mexico border heavily influences his artistic, aesthetic and conceptual ideas.
-Images that have cultural, biographical and art historical references are carved and burned into the surface...
+Growing up along the U.S.-Mexico border greatly influences his artistic, aesthetic, and conceptual ideas.
+Images with cultural, biographical, and art-historical references are carved and burned into the surfaces of his...

-Being raised on the U.S.-Mexico border heavily influences his artistic, aesthetic and conceptual ideas.
-Images that have cultural, biographical and art historical references are carved and burned into the surface of his paintings, drawings, and prints.
+Growing up along the U.S.-Mexico border greatly influences his artistic, aesthetic, and conceptual ideas.
+Images with cultural, biographical, and art-historical references are carved and burned into the surfaces of his paintings, drawings, and prints.
 Hide Fox and All After references Shakespeare’s Hamlet, a phrase used to describe what we now call Hide and Seek.

-A significant aspect of Armendariz's work involves harnessing seemingly mundane and ubiquitous symbols to craft narratives that resonate on multiple levels.
+A key aspect of Armendariz's work involves using seemingly simple and common symbols to create narratives that connect on multiple levels.
 “Everybody can understand a plant in a vase, a coyote, a bull, or a crow.
 These aren't difficult things to understand.
 But if you allow them, they speak on other layers and levels going back to art history, mythology, popular culture, and belief systems.”

-A significant aspect of Armendariz's work involves harnessing seemingly mundane and ubiquitous symbols to craft narratives that resonate on multiple levels.
+A key aspect of Armendariz's work involves using seemingly simple and common symbols to create narratives that connect on multiple levels.
 “Everybody can understand a plant in a vase, a coyote, a bull, or a crow.
 These aren't difficult things to understand.
 But if you allow them, they speak on other layers and levels going back to art history, mythology, popular culture, and belief systems.”